 Making the Present Perfect Continuous Tense Negative

-To make the present perfect continuous tense negative, simply negate the present tense form of the auxilliary verb “to have.”
+To make the present perfect continuous tense negative, simply negate the present tense form of the auxiliary verb “to have.”

 - I haven’t been working this month.

 - You have not been swimming at the pool this summer.

 - We haven’t been looking for a new pet.

 Phrasing the Present Perfect Continuous Tense as a Question